 Many people are unaware that breast cancer can occur in men.

-While rare, approximately 20 men in NZ are diagnosed with breast cancer each year or 1% of all cases1.
+While rare, approximately 25 men in NZ are diagnosed with breast cancer each year, or less than 1% of all cases1.
 Breast cancer in men is the same disease which affects women 1,2 but most of the available information is directed at women.

 However much of the information that men need is the same, as the diagnosis and treatment for both genders is very similar.